websanco/liferay-learn/docs/dxp/7.x/en/site-building/site-settings/site-settings-ui-reference.md

 **Open Graph Image:** The default image to use for Open Graph tags.
 You can override the default image set here by setting a different image for the individual page's configuration.

+ See [Configuring Open Graph](./configuring-open-graph.md) to learn more.

 ### Asset Auto Tagging

 **Enable Auto Tagging of Assets on This Site:** Whether to use Asset Auto Tagging rules on your Site.
-See [Asset Auto Tagging](TODO) for more information.
+See [Asset Auto Tagging]() <!-- TODO: Fix link --> for more information.

 ### Sharing